lukaskreibig/airpollution/README.md

 yarn install
 ```

-This command will install all the neccessary modules.
+This will install all the necessary modules and dependencies required to run the project.

 ---

-## How to run :computer:
+## Steps to Run :computer:

 ```bash
 npm start *or* yarn run
 ```

-## How to run tests
+## Steps to Run Tests

 ```bash
 npm test
 ```

-Have fun playing around! :movie_camera:
+Enjoy exploring! :movie_camera: